Lifestyle Inflation: A Fascinating Study on Self-gratification or Immediate Reward

 Following that delay in time, the attitude of “I deserve it” may give way to thinking of “do I really need it.”

 One has probably heard the story about the children and the marshmallows.
 The experiment is to place one marshmallow in front of a child with the instruction being if they can wait to eat it they will be rewarded with two.

 It is a fascinating study on self-gratification or immediate reward.

 It is with the attitude of I deserve, and I want it now.
 If that impulse can be delayed the rewards of two marshmallows will be the future reward.

-Earning more as you advance through life helps you to achieve your financial goals.
+Earning more as you advance through life helps you to achieve your money goals.
 However, take great care not to fall into the trap of feeling you have to prove your success to anyone by overspending.

 This will have you wasting the windfall before it makes any significant difference in your finances.

 You should instead, design a plan to put the extra money to work which will help you change your financial life or achieve your long-term financial goals faster.